gammapy/gammapy/docs/install/index.rst

 Need help?
 ==========

-If you're not sure how to best install Gammapy on your machine (e.g. whether to use conda or pip or Macports ...), we recommend that you give conda a try first.
+If you're not sure how to best install Gammapy on your machine, we recommend that you give conda a try first.
 It's a binary package manager (so generally installation is fast), and allows you to install any software in your home folder (without needing ``sudo``) and works the same on Linux, Mac OS and Windows.
 Many Gammapy users and developers